 Research & Development Work

-Ever curious, I'm interested in the way we can use creative technology and immersive experiences to enhance people's engagement with place.
+Ever curious, I'm interested in the way we can use creative and immersive technology to enhance people's engagement with place, each other and our shared reality.
 In a world where so much technology takes us away, or fragments us, from the shared experience of where we are here and now.

-I am focused on technology and creative practice in my research, and carry out projects that lead to real cultural, industrial & commercial outcomes and applications.
+I am focused on technology development and creative practice in my research, and carry out projects that lead to real cultural, industrial & commercial outcomes, inventions and applications.
+Working across hardware, software and content development.
+I'm particularly interested in augmenting things.

-In order to do this I use technologies such as games engines, real-time, AI, XR, volumetric video, interactive media, projection mapping, sensor-based/data-based media, mobile, web, voice user interfaces, VR/MR headset, voice and screen based media.
-Combining disciplines including experience design, play, games, performing arts, film and storytelling.
+In order to do this I work with augmented reality, games engines, real-time media, AI, XR, volumetric video, haptics, interactive media, projection mapping, sensor-based/data-based media, mobile, web, voice user interfaces, VR/MR headsets, voice and screen based media.
+Often combining disciplines including experience design, games, performing arts, film and storytelling.

 Since 2017, I've mainly been developing this research at the University of Liverpool Research Centre for Architecture and the Visual Arts and at the Institute of Art and Technology at LJMU as well as through a number of externally funded R&D collaborations with companies, partners and organisations.